markpudd/criscv-hw/README.md

 Using a 50Mhz clock this will take between 10-20 clock cycle per instruction mainly due to memory access , which could be optimised.
 Its liklely a PLL could be used to increase the internal clock speed and accelerate this substaniatly.

+## Running a binary

+You can run a binary built with the RISC-V gcc toolchain (and newlib).
+At the moment this is built in when you create the core so is a bit of a convooluted process.

+Build with

+          - /opt/riscv/bin/riscv32-unknown-elf-gcc -ffreestanding -pedantic -nostartfiles -Wl,-N -Wall test.c

+This will build a binary with no start up code (so just the raw code for main and any other function you have).
+It will also disable paging so the .sdata section will be located directly after .text section.
+You will get a warning saying that there is no entry function.
+To get code running in the short term you will need to set the pc on start-up.
+Get the address of main by ruinning:-

+          - /opt/riscv/riscv32-unknown-elf/bin/readelf -s a.out

+And noting down the address of main.
+You will need to set the pc in crisc.v were reset is checked (arround line 120).

+The next step is to conver the elf binary to hex with bintohex.py (this also currently change endianist which will change in a future revision).

+          - python bintohex.py a.out > boot.hex

+Finally copy the hex file and add to your Quartus project, then in the MegaFunction verilog set the init_file to the hex file you've copied accross.

+There is no memory overwrite protection or checking of sizes.
+You will also potentially have to change the stack adress in reset if you have configured a different amount of RAM.

 ## TODO

 Few thing likely to:-